 - Be provided a flight suit and helmet to wear for the day

-- have your personal gear and clothing inspected
+- Have your personal gear and clothing inspected

-- have a safety briefing
+- Have a safety briefing

 - You will need to bring:

-- work or entertainment for "down time"
+- A book, or entertainment for "down time" before/after flights.

-- Clothing, including:
+- Clothing including:

-- departmental uniform with ID
+- Departmental uniform (nomex) with ID if you have one.